 If you were injured at someone else’s house at a party, as an overnight guest, or while stopping by, you might be entitled to compensation from their homeowners insurance for any medical bills and other damages caused by the accident.
 However, the process of how to get that compensation isn’t always clear or easy.
-Our Baltimore premises liability lawyers at the Law Offices of Randolph Rice explain how to sue for injuries and how to include the defendant’s homeowners insurance in the case.
+Our Baltimore premises liability lawyers at Rice, Murtha & Psoras explain how to sue for injuries and how to include the defendant’s homeowners insurance in the case.

 Do You Sue the Owner of the House or Their Insurance Company in Maryland?